uthne/yr-weather/README.md

 == Installation ==

-1. Upload the plugin files to the '/wp-content/plugins/[plugin-name]' directory, or download the plugin as ZIP-file install with the "Add new" button on the plugin page in WordPress.
+1. Upload the plugin files to the '/wp-content/plugins/[plugin-name]' directory, or download the plugin as ZIP-file and install with the "Add new" button on the plugin page in WordPress.
 2. Activate the plugin on the Plugins page.
 3. Select your options in the plugin setting.
 (Wordpress: Settings -> Weather Options)
 3. Use the Shortcode [wpyr_weather] on pages and posts.